darksapien23151/darksapien23151/README.md

 - 👋 Hi, I’m @darksapien23151
 - 👀 I’m interested in Competitive Programming and Designing
-- 🌱 I’m currently learning Machine Leaarnig and Quantum computing!
+- 🌱 I’m currently learning Machine Learnig and Quantum computing!
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me Mail: manne22bcs134@iiitkottayam.ac.in